FirstLegoLeague/launcher/docs/userguide.md

 ### Home

-The `Home` screen provides clickable links to open the modules each in it's own browser tab.
+The `Home` screen provides clickable links to open the modules, each in it's own browser tab.
 For example, click the `Timer` or it's ip address to open the `Timer`.
 You can also press the `Copy link` button to copy the module address, and then paste it into the browser address bar.
 Do this when your default browser is not Chrome.

 ### Settings